 FSWC offers a variety of programs and workshops to facilitate student learning and develop strategies to address issues of social justice, tolerance and human rights.
 These workshops are offered free of charge at our Tom and Anna Koffler Tolerance Teaching Centre.

-To book a workshop please contact an Education Associate.
-See contact information at the bottom of this page.
+To book a workshop and for more information please contact an Education Associate.

 The Canary in the Coal Mine: Antisemitism Old and New